dscape/mustache.xq/README.md

 * Output is returned inside a <div/> tag.
 This is to support escaping.
 * Sections don't support empty list as false
 * Tests do not display results per test group (etag, utag, section, whitespace, etc...)
+* Key names must be valid QNames (limitation of json.xqy and generator.xqy)

 ## Meta